 From the Twitch Live Stage at New York Comic Con 2017, IMDb LIVE host Kevin Smith talks to Marvel Chief Creative Officer Joe Quesada about the development of the Marvel franchise, his history at Comic Con and more.

 In 1864, due to frequent Apache raids from Mexico into the U.S., a Union officer decides to illegally cross the border and destroy the Apache, using a mixed army of Union troops, Confederate POWs, civilian mercenaries, and scouts.

-The host of an investigative news show is convinced by the CIA that the friends he has invited to a weekend in the country are engaged in a conspiracy that threatens national security in ...
+In this adaptation of the 'Robert Ludlum' (q.v) novel, the host of an investigative news programme has been convinced by the C.I.A. that the friends and associates he's invited to weekend ...
 See full summary »

 Double-crossed and left without water in the desert, Cable Hogue is saved when he finds a spring.
 It is in just the right spot for a much needed rest stop on the local stagecoach line, and Hogue uses this to his advantage.
 He builds a house and makes money off the stagecoach passengers.
-Hildy, a whore from the nearest town, moves in with him.
+Hildy, a sex worker from the nearest town, moves in with him.
 Hogue has everything going his way until the advent of the automobile ends the era of the stagecoach.
 Written by

 John Oswalt <email@example.com>

 49 of 63 people found this review helpful.

 Was this review helpful to you?